Francis Joyon

 On 9 May 2006 Joyon announced that he was building a new muilti-hull to be called IDEC 2.
 His new boat is designed for solo sailing unlike the original IDEC, which was originally designed for crewed sailing.
 Design was by Nigel Irens & Bernard Cabaret.
 IDEC 2 weighs 11 tons, compared to his previous boat which weighed 16 tons, and has 10% more sail area.
 The new boat was seen as capable of taking 3 days off the existing record under the same weather conditions.

 On 23 November 2007 Joyon set off in IDEC 2 in an attempt to beat Ellen MacArthur's world record for a single handed circumnavigation.
 He achieved this on 20 January 2008 in 57 days, 13 hours 34 minutes and 6 seconds, in a voyage that is regarded as one of the most impressive sailing feats in recent history and in a time nearly two weeks less than the previous record.

+During her Jules-Verne trophy record in 2016-2017, the trimaran Idec sport in the hands of Francis Joyon and his crew of Clément Surtel, Alex Pella, Bernard Stamm, Gwénolé Gahinet and Sébastien Audigane, covered 894 nautical miles in 24 hours, and 10 consecutive days at 809 miles / 24 h.
+Francis Joyon rounds Cape Horn, 16 days after riding off of South America, and after a course of nearly 12,000 miles above an average of 30 knots (730.16 miles / 24 h over 16 days).
+He then signs a performance increase of between 30 and 40% compared to the record to be broken by Loïck Peyron 5 years earlier.
+Leaving the southern seas with a lead of 4 j 06 h 35 min over Loïck Peyron's previous record, Francis Joyon, Clément Surtel, Alex Pella, Bernard Stamm, Gwénolé Gahinet and Sébastien Audigane regained the equivalent of 2,800 miles on the record during this episode.